WebOfTrustInfo/rwot5-boston/draft-documents/DID Method Spec Template Definition.md

 ## Create (Register)

-<em>(Instructions from the DID spec: ](https://w3c-ccg.github.io/did-spec/#create)The DID method specification must specify how a client creates a DID record—the combination of a DID and its associated DDO—on the target system, including all cryptographic operations necessary to establish proof of ownership.)</em>
+<em>([Instructions from the DID spec: ](https://w3c-ccg.github.io/did-spec/#create)The DID method specification must specify how a client creates a DID record—the combination of a DID and its associated DDO—on the target system, including all cryptographic operations necessary to establish proof of ownership.)</em>

 [[[ To create a DID, you must submit a transaction that looks like this: …